CSA frequently asked questions

 You are always welcome to send someone to pick up your box for you if you are unable to make your pick up time.

-You can also change your pickup location for the week, if you change it at least 4 days before your next pickup.
+You can also change your pickup location for the week, if you change it at least 5 days before your next pickup.
 Example: you normally pickup at Gresham but that Saturday you are busy and would like to change your pickup to the farm on Wednesday.
-You will need to change it back after that week to revert back to your normal location.

 Can I stop my membership or get a refund mid-season?